Professor John Murphy

 NAIST, Japan (2001)

 Université Pierre et Marie Curie, Paris (2004)

 He was also Visiting Fellow to the Australian National University in 1995 and 2007.
 He held a Royal Society Leverhulme Senior Research Fellowship in 2001.
 He was elected Fellow of the Royal Society of Edinburgh (National Academy of Scotland) in 2001, and was Director of the Glasgow Centre for Physical Organic Chemistry (GCPOC) from 2008-2013.
 From August 2006-2008, John was Director of WestCHEM, the newly-formed integrated Research School in Chemistry for the West of Scotland.
-In 2013, John became Head of Department for Pure & Applied Chemistry.
+From 2013-2016, John was Head of Department for Pure & Applied Chemistry.